DataSnowman/ml-on-bigdata/README.md

   `az group create -n mlbigdata -l southcentralus`

-2) Click on the [Deploy to Azure](https://github.com/DataSnowman/ml-on-bigdata/blob/master/setup/README.md) button on the README
+2) Click on the [Deploy to Azure](https://github.com/DataSnowman/ml-on-bigdata/blob/master/setup/README.md) button on the README in the setup folder.

 Choose your Subscription, and enter a Resource Group Name, Azure Databricks Workspace Name, SQL Server Username, and SQL Server Password.
 Then click the `Next` button.